 In the 1950s, the twin successes of 20,000 Leagues Under the Sea (1954) and Around the World in 80 Days (1956) gave us a vogue for adaptations of the works of Jules Verne.
 Most of these were turned into absurdly colourful comic proto-Steampunk adventures filled with buffoonish characters.
 Others of these included The Fabulous World of Jules Verne (1958), From the Earth to the Moon (1958), Journey to the Center of the Earth (1959), Master of the World (1961), Mysterious Island (1961), Five Weeks in a Balloon (1962), In Search of the Castaways (1962), Jules Verne’s Rocket to the Moon/Blast Off/Those Fantastic Flying Fools (1967) and The Light at the Edge of the World (1971).

-Valley of the Dragons is based on one of Jules Verne’s less well-known novels Hector Servadac (1877), which is known in English under a variety of different titles including Off on a Comet and, the one this film chooses, Career of a Comet.
+Valley of the Dragons is based on one of Jules Verne’s less well-known novels Hector Servadac (1877), which is known in English under a variety of different titles including Off on a Comet and, the one this film chooses to list n its credits, Career of a Comet.
 The original novel concerns thirty-six people near Gibraltar who are swept up during the passby of a comet and find themselves in a strange land that operates by very different laws of physics as the comet travels through the Solar System.
 The same Jules Verne novel has also been filmed as Karel Zeman’s On the Comet (1970) and the Australian animated Off on a Comet (1979).

 The adventures once the group arrive on the comet are standard antics among cave-people dressed in tatty furs amid cheap-looking sets made to look like the interior of caves, as well as cuts away to the optically enlarged lizards and exploding volcanos.
 This is dreary stuff, even rather ridiculous when it comes to the romance that blossoms between the two modern men and cave women.
 The film does little with the fascinating original idea of a micro-society that covers various eras of human history all living aboard a comet.
 Indeed, even the fact that we are on a comet is scantily relayed due to the limited budget.